gromacs/gromacs/docs/reference-manual/references.rst

 .. _refNilges88:

 :sup:`17` M. Nilges, G.M.
 Clore, and A.M.
-Gronenborn, “Determination of three-dimensional structures of proteins from interproton distance data by dynamical simulated annealing from a random array of atoms,” *FEBS Lett.*, **239** 129–136 (1988).
+Gronenborn, "Determination of three-dimensional structures of proteins from interproton distance data by dynamical simulated annealing from a random array of atoms," *FEBS Lett.*, **239** 129–136 (1988).

 .. raw:: html